nathangeffen/cagl/docs/userguide.md

 Every CAGL container has functions called *beg_[container]*, *begin_[container]* (exactly the same as *beg_[container]*), *next_[container]*, *distance_[container]*, *distance_all_[container]* and *end_[container]*.

 So which is the better method to use?
 For lists, *distance_all* is an O(n) operation.
-So is *index_* but for arrays these are both O(1) operations.
+So is *index_* but for arrays these are both constant-time operations.
 Undoubtedly for lists, the iterator version is more efficient.
 But if you declare *points* as an array type instead of a doubly-linked list type, then there is little to separate the efficiency of the two implementations.

 Here is our complete *main()* function which uses both of these shortest distance functions: